 The Company's investments consist entirely of mutual funds.
 The securities are measured at fair value based on the net asset value ("NAV").
-The Company has adopted FASB ASU 2016-01, Financial Instruments, for the year ended December 31, 2021 which requires substantially all equity investments in nonconsolidated entities to be measured at fair value with recurring changes recognized in earnings, except for those accounted for using equity method accounting.
+The Company adopted FASB ASU 2016-01, Financial Instruments, which requires substantially all equity investments in nonconsolidated entities to be measured at fair value with recurring changes recognized in earnings, except for those accounted for using equity method accounting.
 Changes in fair value of the securities are recorded as part of other income on the consolidated statement of operations.
 Short term investment activity is presented in the investing activities section on the consolidated statement of cash flows.

-Short-term investments at December 31, 2022 consisted of mutual funds with a fair value of \$142,926,781.
+Short-term investments at December 31, 2023 consisted of mutual funds with a fair value of \$92,232,292.